How Long Does a Federal Background Check Take? View the Full Timeline

 Although not all background checks will check an individual’s entire life, background checks for security jobs will almost certainly go back as far as they possibly can.

-How Long Is A Federal Background Check Good For?
+How Long Is a Federal Background Check Good For?

 How long a federal background check is good for will depend entirely on the job.
 Most jobs will require all employees to undergo a background check every several years, especially if the job deals with sensitive information or requires a security clearance.